scepticulous/lita-github/README.md

 ### Github Organization Handler
 * `!gh org teams PagerDuty` & `!gh teams PagerDuty`
   * list the teams for the GitHub repo

+There is also an early version of organization team management (add / remove) not documented as well.
+Documentation is missing because it's not feature complete.